josephrocca/two-word-terms/README.md

 ## Files:

 * **hyphens-real-world-usage.json**: Top 100k hyphenated terms based on real-world usage (by crawling a corpus of book).
-You'll probably want to only grab the first ~10k items if you're looking for commonly-hyphenated terms.
-Each item is a 2-element array containing the term, and then the number of occurrances in the corpus.
+You'll probably want to only grab the first N thousand items, where N based on your requirements (see below for examples by index).
+Each item is a 2-element array containing the term, and then the number of occurrences of that term in the corpus.
 * **space.txt** ~3k terms composed of 2 space-separated words.
 They are from [this](https://github.com/matthewreagan/WebstersEnglishDictionary) Webster list.
 * **hyphen.txt**: ~3k hyphenated words.
 They are from [this](https://github.com/matthewreagan/WebstersEnglishDictionary) Webster list.
 * **nothing**: ~1.5k unhyphenated compound words, scraped from [here](https://www.enchantedlearning.com/wordlist/compoundwords.shtml).